 The following 20 images come from the exhibition catalog of Barbara und Michael Leisgen: Mimesis, Neue Galerie – Sammlung Ludwig, Aachen, 1974

-The catalog, as specified in Stepping off place (which originally published on the internet) is made up of approx. 45 loose sheets in a folder divided into 6 chapters (each also wrapped).
+The catalog, as specified in Stepping off place (which originally published it on the internet) is made up of approx. 45 loose sheets in a folder divided into 6 chapters (each also wrapped).
 Essay by Wolfgang Becker.
 German and English language.

 Other images here: